gamtiq/uniator/README.md

 It would be much more difficult to implement uniator without usage of the following great libraries:

-* [cheerio](https://github.com/MatthewMueller/cheerio) is used for HTML parsing and transformation
+* [cheerio](https://github.com/MatthewMueller/cheerio) is used for HTML parsing and transformation.
-* [fs-extra](https://github.com/jprichardson/node-fs-extra) is used for file system operations
+* [fs-extra](https://github.com/jprichardson/node-fs-extra) is used for file system operations.
 * [clean-css](https://github.com/GoalSmashers/clean-css) is used for CSS minifying.

 ## Contributing